v8/v8.dev/src/blog/jspi-newapi.md

 Function Webassembly.promising(Function wsFun)
 ```

-Note that, although the argument is typed as a `Function` &mdash; i.e., a JavaScript function &mdash; it is actually restricted to WebAssembly functions.
+Note that even if the argument is typed as a JavaScript `Function`, it is actually restricted to WebAssembly functions.

 On the suspending side, we have a new class `WebAssembly.Suspending`, together with a constructor that takes a JavaScript function as argument.
 In WebIDL this is written: